tendermint/tendermint/docs/specification/new-spec/p2p/pex.md

 Certain peers are special in that they are specified by the user as `persistent`, which means we auto-redial them if the connection fails.
-Some such peers can additional be marked as `private`, which means we will not gossip them to others.
+Some peers can be marked as `private`, which means we will not put them in the address book or gossip them to others.

-All others peers are tracked using an address book.
+All peers except private peers are tracked using the address book.

 ## Discovery